Tall and fluffy, two layer, moist delicious, whole-wheat, fat-free vegan chocolate cake

-- Use chocolate and a higher fat non-dairy milk (I love soy) for extra chocolate decadence.
-We avoid coconut milk, because it contains saturated fat (clogs your insides).
+- Use a creamier non-dairy milk (like soy, or make your own unfiltered nut milks).
+We avoid coconut milk, because it contains saturated fat (clogs your blood vessels).

-- Whole-wheat (all purpose) flour and zucchini make this vegan cake high fibre and high in plant nutrients, great for staying slim, preventing cancer, and no tummy aches.
+- Whole-wheat (all purpose) flour and zucchini make this vegan cake high fibre and high in plant nutrients, great for staying slim, and preventing cancer.

-I did a lot of research, plus trial and error to design a fat-free, whole wheat cake, that was going to be good enough for special birthday parties, and this is definitely the one!
+I did a lot of research, plus trial and error to design a fat-free, whole wheat cake, with just the right frosting, that was going to be good enough for special birthday parties, and this is definitely the one!

 Forks Over Knives Guidelines